How To Create Your Own Pallet Compost Bin

 Cut your pallets to your desired heights without sacrificing the integrity of their design.
 These walls serve more than just separating your compost from the outside world, but also need to be supportive in holding in the compost pile as it grows.

 In cutting pallets in half you may end up with two shorter ends like I did due to the heavy posts used in their construction.
 This is actually exactly what I wanted in order to allow air flow and accessibility in dumping smaller household items into my bin.
 If you want a flush top, look for pallets that have a board that is easily removable from the middle, or that can be cut through.
+Either a scroll saw or cordless reciprocating saw will make light work of this.

 What to remember: